happy family of three

 What is the average cost of health insurance for a family of 4 in the US?

-Although costs can differ from plan to plan, a family of four can generally expect to spend around $2,000 a month in premiums.
-Numerous factors like age and household size can affect monthly premium costs
+Although costs can differ from plan to plan, a family of four can generally expect to spend around $2,000 monthly in premiums.
+Numerous factors like age and household size can affect monthly premium costs.

 Also, insurance companies place a higher risk on older couples.
-What you and your spouse pay now in your early 30s will rise as you get older.
+What you and your spouse pay now in your early 30s will rise as you age.
 That may mean changing plans in the future or planning for higher premium rates.

 Which company is best for family insurance?